soanvig/mm-jsr/README.md

 The best way to make changes is to create public fork of the library.

-If You don't plan to add any malicious behavior to the library, this license should not be harmful for You in any way.
+If You don't plan to add any malicious behaviour to the library, this license should not be harmful for You in any way.

-It is also *expected*, that any plugins (extensions or modules) added to library via configuration, are respecting final user freedom, and are not spying on his actions perfomed over such module without his knowledge and approval.
+It is also *expected*, that any plugins (extensions or modules) added to library via configuration, are respecting final user freedom, and are not spying on his actions performed over such module without his knowledge and approval.

 ## Migration guide: v1 -> v2